 Mainly entertaining themselves.
 Facebook.
 YouTube.
 WhatsApp.
 Twitter.
 Myriad streaming services.
 And so on.

-You can utilize this time in a much better way by reading or listening.
+You can utilize this time in a much better way by reading or listening, key inputs you need as a beginner.
 These are low-effort, passive activities and can easily be done during your time wasters.

 Choice is yours.
 There are only 24 hours in the day.